Oracle HRMS vs SAP HCM: an objective comparison

 Both vendors offer online and phone support with forums for customer interaction.
 Oracle’s headquarters is in California so it is ideally suited for American time zones as well as Asia.
 SAP is based out of Germany so companies that have support teams in Europe or the east coast of the US will benefit from this location.
 Both products are seen as intuitive and easy to use.

 As they are cloud solutions training manuals and documentation are often highlighted as areas for improvement for both companies due to the frequency of software updates and changes.
+As with any HRMS option, much of the initial support experience can depend on your choice of implementation partner.

 PeopleSoft vs Workday: an objective comparison